gaebor/CnC_AI/cli/game_state.md

  * `DLLExportClass::Get_Dynamic_Map_State`
  * `CNCDynamicMapStruct`
  * contains variable length of `CNCDynamicMapEntryStruct`
- * independent of player (include all players' data)
+ * looks like it is independent of player because doesn't use the variable `player_id`
+   * but who knows
+ * content types:
+   * smudges
+     * craters, scorch
+     * bibs: trampled grass under and in front of builds
+   * overlays
+     * walls
+     * crates
+     * tiberium
+     * plant fields
+     * road
- * stores: tiberium, smudges, overlays, walls, crates, flags
+   * flags
  * each entry contains
    * `HousesType Owner` stored as `char`
    * position, both in pixel and in cell